JSsixtyfour/smashremix/readme.md

  - Player shrinks into tiny form and deals less damage.
  - Lasts 10 seconds.
 #### Spiny Shell
  - Throwable.
 Similar to Red/Green Shells.
-While active, it will go towards the player who in first place.
+While active, it will go towards the player who is in first place.
 #### Lightning
  - Shrinks the players opponents into tiny form.
  - Lasts 10 seconds.